smartcontractkit/chainlink/.github/tracing/README.md

 	// do some work to track with hello-span
   }
 ```
-As implied by the example, span is a child span of its parent span captured by parentContext.
+As implied by the example, `span` is a child of its parent span captured by `parentContext`.

 Note that in certain situations, there are 3rd party libraries that will setup spans.
 For instance: